 There are different recommendations for different age groups.
 Your dietician or your kid’s paediatrician can recommend the optimal dosage for you and your child.

 Vitamin C – Effects on Skin

-Almost all of the skincare products we use contain vitamin c in some form or the other.
+Almost all of the skincare products we use contain vitamin C in some form or other.
 As mentioned earlier, dermatologists often recommend following a diet rich in vitamin C because it is hugely beneficial to our skin.
-It is an antioxidant that helps in neutralising free radicals.
+It is an antioxidant that helps neutralise free radicals.
 Vitamin C also protects the skin from ultraviolet rays emitted from the sun.
 Vitamin C also decreases melanin production, which is responsible for skin discolouration and causes hyperpigmentation and dark spots.

 Hence, before deciding what amount of Vitamin C is appropriate for you, you should conduct a few tests and consult a dermatologist.

 Read about more deficiencies and their solutions